sass/sass/doc-src/SASS_CHANGELOG.md

   function now accepts a `$bracketed` parameter that controls whether the returned list has brackets.

+* A new function `content-exists()` will return true when called within a mixin that was passed content for use by the `@content` directive.

 ### Backwards Incompatibilities -- Must Read!

 * The way [CSS variables][] are handled has changed to better correspond to the